BrainCheffSteff/Blighthold-Elemental_BattleRoyale/README.md

 First time opening that build of ue4.18.3 can take several hours, and once launched it hangs at 45% for a long time the first time.

-First time compiling and setting up DDC when opining Blighthold editor can take upwards of and hour, hanging most at 93-96% but subsequent launches are much quicker.
+First time compiling and setting up DDC when opening Blighthold editor can take upwards of and hour, hanging most at 93-96% but subsequent launches are much quicker.